• What is Copywriting?

 Start Your Copywriting Career(2)

-When you send them a link to CreativeHotlist or Behance, they have the opportunity (whether they take it or not) to then also search other writers.
+When you send them a link to Behance, they have the opportunity (whether they take it or not) to then also search other writers.
 But when you send them a link to your website at your dedicated URL, the only thing they’ll be focused on is you, your talent and deciding whether or not you might be a good fit for their needs in.

 Your turn!
 Do you have a standalone portfolio site or a page on a portfolio listing site?
 Or both?
 Let us know in the comments below!